MichaelABryant/heart-disease-prediction/README.md

 This repository is for the analysis and modeling done with the UCI heart disease dataset.
 Below you will find an overview of the data, code, and results.

 ### Project Outcome
-Diagnosing heart attacks (i.e., angina caused by heart disease) has a [misdiagnosis rate of 33%](https://www.bbc.com/news/health-37215768).
-This translates to a recall score of 66% which I considered the baseline for a successful recall score.
-Moreover, the accuracy of doctors diagnosing heart disease was [found to be 83%](https://www.bbc.com/news/health-42357257).
-The test set recall score for my best model was 90% with an accuracy of 88%.
+Doctors diagnosing heart attacks (i.e., angina caused by heart disease) in angina patients have a [misdiagnosis rate of 33%](https://www.bbc.com/news/health-37215768).
+This translates to a recall score of 66%.
+Moreover, the accuracy of doctors [diagnosing heart disease using heart scans is 83%](https://www.bbc.com/news/health-42357257).
+Using these as recall and accuracy thresholds to be above, the test set recall score for my best model was 90% with an accuracy of 88%.
 Therefore, the project was a sucess.
 I productionized the best performing model with a [front-end](https://app-heart-disease-predictor.herokuapp.com/) to help doctors with diagnosing heart attack patients.

 ### Code Used